timescale/timescaledb/CONTRIBUTING.md

       then `git rebase origin/master`) to make sure you're submitting your changes on top of the newest version of our code.

-    * When finalizing your PR, you may squash commits in order to ensure that each commit represents a clean, logical change and includes a descriptive commit message.
+    * When finalizing your PR (i.e., it has been approved for merging), aim for the fewest number of commits that make sense.
+That is, squash any "fix up" commits into the commit they fix rather than keep them separate.
+Each commit should represent a clean, logical change and include a descriptive commit message.

     * Push your commit to your upstream feature branch: `git push -u <yourfork> my-feature-branch`